van conversion mistakes - IMG 7520

 • Poor weight distribution planning

-The Solution: Understand your van's GVWR, payload capacity, and axle ratings.
-Plan component weights and monitor actual weights throughout the build process.
+The Fix: Know your van's GVWR, payload limit, and axle ratings.
+Plan part weights and keep track of actual weights throughout the build process.

 Propane and Gas System Errors